mkrausAi/mkrausAI.github.io/research/01_SciML/02_Overstrength/README.md

 *   create a demonstrator application of an explainable and intuitive co-pilot for conceptual design.

 We demonstrate the applicability of this approach in the forward as well as inverse design setting for the generic example of a bridge design project in St. Gallen, Switzerland.
 By integrating our ML algorithms into established Building-Information-Modelling (BIM) software, which is Autodesk Revit 2022 for this project, the proposed framework can easily be transferred to future bridge project scenarios (and beyond, e.g. to housing or office buildings) as soon as the parametric bridge model together with requested boundary conditions and performance criteria are defined within Revit.
 Therefore, our solution integrates seamlessly into the current design paradigm known by AEC domain experts.
 In combination with implemented explainable AI methods such as the Sensitivity Analysis (SA), this ubiquitousness ensures acceptance amongst engineers or project managers with limited expertise in ML or AI and fosters wide-spread use of such tools in practice.

+Visit this <a href="https://wandb.ai/ai4structeng_ethz/Multihead_AE_forward_overstrength_full/reports/Predictive-modelling-and-latent-space-exploration-of-steel-profile-overstrength-factors-using-multi-head-autoencoder-regressors--Vmlldzo0NTQyNTU5" target="_blank"> Weights & Biases project page</a> for interactive details about the hyperparameters of the trained model.

 ## <a name="content"></a> Project Details